vbotka/ansible-config-light/docs/source/guide.rst

 Synopsis
 ^^^^^^^^

-The variable *cl_files* is a dictionary with the files created and modified by this role.
-It's optional which Ansible module will be used.
+The variable *cl_files* is a dictionary of the files that shall be created or modified by this role.
+It's optional which Ansible module will be used to create or modify a file and more options can be applied to create and modify the same file.
+For example, it's possible to create a file by the Ansible module *template* and modify it with the module *lineinfile* later.
 Several options are available:

-* template: If the attribute *template* is defined in the dictionary
+1. template: If the attribute *template* is defined in the dictionary
-* lineinfile: If the attribute *lines* is defined in the dictionary
+2. lineinfile: If the attribute *lines* is defined in the dictionary
-* blockinfile: If the attribute *blocks* is defined in the dictionary
+3. blockinfile: If the attribute *blocks* is defined in the dictionary
-* ini_file: If the attribute *ini* is defined in the dictionary
+4. ini_file: If the attribute *ini* is defined in the dictionary

+Multiple options, when used to create or modify a file, will be applied in this order.

 See Also
 ^^^^^^^^